 NASA ensured that its SSPP followed closely the templates and guidance provided by the Council on Environmental Quality (CEQ) and the Office of Management and Budget (OMB) for developing Agency sustainability plans.

-The 2012 NASA SSPP is a compilation document consisting of:
+The 2013 NASA SSPP is a compilation of one main document composed of: